tleyden/tleyden.github.io/source/_posts/2016-10-02-deep-dive-of-what-happens-under-the-hood-when-you-open-a-web-page.markdown

 So from my computer to the computer at google.com, it goes through all of those intermediate computers.
 Some have DNS names, like `be-33651-cr01.sunnyvale.ca.ibone.comcast.net`, but some only have IP addresses, like `162.151.78.93`

 Any one of those computers could *sniff* the traffic going through the tubes (even the **IP** tubes that all the other ones sit on top of!).
-That's why you don't want to send your credit cards over the internet without using encryption!
+That's one of the reasons you don't want to send your credit cards over the internet without using encryption.

 ## The End